Ubuntu periodic tasks

 Modern hardware is sophisticated and often has internal firmware that needs to be updated from time to time to improve the user experience, increase stability and fix security issues.
 Updating firmware on devices is difficult for Linux users due to the lack of Windows-specific flashing tools.
 That is why Linux Vendor Firmware Service (LVFS) was introduced.
 It allows hardware vendors to upload firmware updates that will be used by all major Linux distributions.

-fwupdmgr is a client for LVFS. fwupd-refresh.timer
+fwupdmgr is a client for LVFS. fwupd-refresh.timer is a timer

 that downloads the latest metadata from LVFS regularly using fwupdmgr.
 It’s an important process and